samhk222/brandboom-imagepreview/README.md

 # How to install

-## 1. CLone this repo into your www directory
+## 1. Clone this repo into your www directory
 ```
 cd /var/www/html/ [enter]
 git clone https://github.com/samhk222/brandboom-imagepreview.git